simcoreservers/nodetetra/README.md

    - Recalibrate sensors
    - Replace probes if they continue to provide abnormal readings

+3. **For GPIO/Pump Errors**:
+   - Verify the WiringPi installation with `gpio -v`
+   - Check wiring connections between Raspberry Pi and pump relays
+   - Ensure proper power is supplied to the relays and pumps
+   - Test GPIO pins directly using the `gpio` command-line utility

 ## Usage

 The NuTetra dashboard provides the following sections: